Tboske/Basic-VCPKG-guide/README.md

 In the [Basic Commands](#basic-commands) and [Extra useful commands](#extra-useful-commands) section, we will go over some commands that are not mentioned in the [get started page](https://vcpkg.io/en/getting-started.html) but are very usefull.
 These commands are nearly mandatory to know to use VCPKG properly.

 ### Prepare a folder
 We want to start of by cloning the [VCPKG repo](https://github.com/microsoft/vcpkg) into a local directory.
 We will need a local directory first, where all the files of VCPKG will be located.
 I suggest you put this somewhere on your `C:\` drive.

-Do not put it into a deep path like `C:\example\trash\directory\path\etc`, since it might cause issues Later on (Thank me later).
+#### Do not put it into a deep path like `C:\example\trash\directory\path\etc`, since it might cause issues later on (Thank me later).

 I personally created an empty folder on my `C:\` drive, called vcpkg.
 Meaning everything realted to VCPKG is inside of `C:\vcpkg`.
 I will be using this directory path as an example going onwards in this guide.